Modern Slavery Act Statement

 We are a provider of management consultancy services to clients in a wide variety of industries and market sectors, including energy, finance, telecommunications, pharmaceutical, consumer products, retail and government.
 Our head office is in London, United Kingdom and we have local offices in Ireland, Germany, Belgium, Switzerland, Norway, Bulgaria, the Netherlands, the United States, Australia and Singapore.
-We have over 1000 employees and operate worldwide.
-We have a global annual turnover of £200 million.
+We have over 1300 employees and operate worldwide.
+We have a global annual turnover of over £268 million.

 Our supply chains include the procurement of (i) general business services, for example, corporate services and specialist advisors; and (ii) sub-contractors and associates who provide niche and technical support for our client engagements.

 Our Commitments and Policies

 Our anti-slavery commitments (contained in our ‘Code of Business Ethics’) reflect Baringa’s conduct requirements to act ethically and with integrity in all our business relationships.
 These commitments also require Baringa to implement effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.